jakubboucek/php-composer-consistency/README.md

 ```

 ### Error severity
-When checker detects incosistence, it throws `ComposerInconsitencyException`.
+When the checker detects any inconsistency, it throws `ComposerInconsitencyException`.

 You can change exception throwing to emit user error by method `errorMode($severity)` where `$severity` is Severity of
 emitted error, default is `E_USER_ERROR`, you can change it to any of `E_USER` family severity